Gamocosm/Gamocosm/README.md

 - `minecraft.running?`: `server.running? && !node.error? && node.pid > 0` (notice symmetry with `server.running?`)

 #### Other useful stuff
-- Development/test user (from `db/seed.rb`): email "test@test.com", password "1234test", has the Digital Ocean api token from `config/app.yml`
+- Development/test user (from `db/seed.rb`): email "test@test.com", password "1234test", has the Digital Ocean api token from `env.sh`
 - The Sidekiq web interface is mounted at `/sidekiq`
 - New Relic RPM is available in developer mode at `/newrelic`
 - Run the console: `./env.sh rails c`